EDCD/EDMarketConnector/README.md

 The Frontier server that supplies the data to this app fails to supply commodity data for some outposts - particularly industrial and mining outposts.
 This is a [known bug](https://forums.frontier.co.uk/showthread.php?t=195774) in Frontier's servers.

 This problem is tracked as [Issue #6](https://github.com/Marginal/EDMarketConnector/issues/6)

+### Rares profits wiped out
+Due to a bug in the server that supplies the data to this app, profit on any Rare cargo in your hold is wiped out when you visit the in-game Commodity Market after having “Updated”.

+Ensure that you visit the in-game Commodity Market at a station where you intend to sell Rares **before** hitting “Update”.

+This problem is tracked as [Issue #92](https://github.com/Marginal/EDMarketConnector/issues/92).

 ### Doesn't track Systems visited
 When you have the "Automatically make a log entry on entering a system" option selected this app uses Elite: Dangerous' logs to track and display the systems that you visit.
 Some people find that this doesn't work.
 The problem is most likely due to using the logs from a different copy of Elite: Dangerous than the copy that you're running.